Therapies and Medications to Treat Psoriasis

 How doctors treat psoriasis depends on each patient’s medical situation.
-Since there isn’t one kind of psoriasis, there are many treatments that control the disease.
-They also reduce the disease and, in some cases, the symptoms:
+Since there isn’t one kind of psoriasis, there are many different types of therapies and treatments to reduce the symptoms:

 - Topical therapies